Mentors Are Career Dynamite – If You Can Find One

 Advertisement

-Chidera, 28, is a junior doctor in the UK hoping to specialize in surgery.
+Chidera, 28, is an NHS junior doctor hoping to specialise in surgery.
 After four years of studying and training, she is seeking a career mentor to help her reach the next step.
-Ideally, this would be someone with a wealth of knowledge and experience in her chosen field who could guide her closer to her goals.
+Ideally this would be someone with a wealth of knowledge and experience in her chosen field who could guide her closer to her goals.
 But that is far easier said than done.

 The challenges are due in part to her chosen field.
 "A lot of the people I’d like to have as mentors are incredibly busy and so finding time to really connect can be difficult," she explains.
 Building relationships takes time and it can be hard to do when you’re regularly rotating hospitals during training.
 Plus, the subspecialty that Chidera’s most interested in – trauma surgery – is fairly new to the UK, which makes finding clear advice even more difficult.

 No matter what career path you’re taking, a mentor can seem like the ultimate ace up your sleeve.
-According to a survey of 3,000 people conducted in 2019 by Olivet Nazarene University, 76% of those surveyed think mentors are important, and "people with mentors are happier at their current jobs than those without."
+According to a survey of 3,000 people conducted in 2019 by Olivet Nazarene University in the US, 76% think mentors are important, and "people with mentors are happier at their current jobs than those without".
 However, only 37% of respondents admitted to having a mentor.

 Advertisement

 So how do you find a mentor, let alone a good one?
-This has never been easy to do, but 2022 has made it harder than ever to find the time and the security to develop mentor/mentee relationships as we continue to feel the fallout that the pandemic has had on workers.
-We spoke to different people from a range of professions about their experiences with mentorship, from searching for a mentor to having mentored for years, to get an insight into the perks (and challenges) of mentoring in 2022.
+This has never been easy to do but 2022 has made it harder than ever to find the time and the security to develop mentor/mentee relationships as we continue to feel the fallout that the pandemic had on workers – whether they were made redundant.
+Which is why we spoke to different people from a range of professions about their experiences with mentorship, from searching for a mentor to having mentored for years, to get an insight into the perks (and challenges) of mentoring in 2022.

 For people about to enter the workforce like 22-year-old fashion journalism MA student Hannah, a mentor could be the difference between breaking into an industry with confidence and remaining on the outside looking in.
 But trying to find one has only confirmed her fears about the elitism of creative industries.

 This isn’t the case for every industry, especially for those who can get their foot in the door.
-Alexis, 27, works in cybersecurity and tells Refinery29 that beginning with her first job, she has been lucky enough to have the opportunity to cultivate relationships with coworkers, managers, and "even peers with different career paths than my own."
-She adds, "Over time, this naturally led to mentorship from those willing to give it.
+Alexis, 27, works in cybersecurity and tells R29 that from her first role, she was lucky to have the opportunity to cultivate relationships with coworkers, managers and "even peers with different career paths than my own".
+She adds: "Over time, this naturally led to mentorship from those willing to give it.
 I’ve found that some of the most valuable mentorship experiences I’ve had came when I’ve connected with mentors over different points in our respective careers."

 Advertisement

-This makes forging relationships at the beginning of your career all the more urgent, but Alexis says that this challenge has led her to receive more meaningful support.
+This makes forging relationships at the beginning of your career all the more urgent but Alexis says that this challenge in its way leads to more meaningful support.
 "I think one of the biggest benefits to me was always the ability to connect with someone on a personal level.
-I’ve been so fortunate to work with some strong, badass ladies in tech, so to have some of those women as mentors has been a huge, huge inspiration to me.
+I’ve been so fortunate to work with some strong, badass ladies in tech, so to have some of those women as mentors has been a huge, huge inspiration to me personally.
 It shows me what the path forward can look like."

-Some industries have a more standardized approach to mentorship than others.
-This is the case for attorneys, says Natalie, a 30-year-old lawyer who says that both mentoring and being mentored have been essential for her career as being mentored helped her navigate the confusing route from post-graduation to taking the bar.
+Some industries have a more standardised approach to mentorship than others.
+This is the case for barristers, says Natalie, a 30-year-old lawyer who says that both mentoring and being mentored was essential for her career as it helped her navigate the confusing route from post-graduation to qualifying (being called to the bar).

-"I've hated all official mentors who have been assigned to me by work," she says.
+"I hated all official mentors who have been historically 'assigned' to me by work," she says.
 "Meeting always felt like a chore and we never got off on the right foot, despite them being great people.
 Something about the artificiality of the setup blocked a genuine connection.
-By comparison, all my meaningful mentor relationships have blossomed from working together — building trust and affinity that now acts as a long-term base for understanding each other, even now that we're in different jobs."
+By comparison, all my meaningful mentors have blossomed from working together – building trust and affinity that now acts as a long-term base for understanding each other, even now we're in different jobs."

 Advertisement